theirc/airbel/src/_projects/trade-accelerator.md

       engaged, complemented by a review of existing research and data analysis.
 ---

+Displacement can pose challenges for employment in host communities.
+In 2016, the Government of Jordan and the international community forged the Jordan Compact, which aims to provide 200,000 employment opportunities to refugees.&nbsp;

-The Trade Accelerator aimed to help domestic companies take advantage of a trade deal which unlocked the European market for Jordanian exports.
-With government sponsorship, the accelerator would provide tailored services to domestic companies to help them grow their EU exports.
+Working with McKinsey & Company, IRC developed the concept for the Trade Accelerator, meant to help domestic companies take advantage of the segment of the deal which unlocked the European market for Jordanian exports.
+With government sponsorship, the accelerator would provide tailored services to domestic companies to help them grow their EU exports, in turn providing new employment opportunities to refugees.

 After up to a year of focused support, a new cohort of companies would cycle through the program.
 Throughout the process, investments would be made to measure impact and identify lessons learned, both to improve support for future cohorts and help shape broader export strategies.